-Consent Required Before Student Participation in a Federally Funded Survey, Analysis, or Evaluation the student or the student's parent (2) mental or psychological problems of the student or student's family, (3) sexual behavior or attitudes, (4) illegal, antisocial, self-incriminating, or demeaning behavior, (5) critical appraisals of individuals with whom the student has a close family relationship, (6) relationships privileged under law, such as relationships with lawyers, physicians, and ministers, (7) religious practices, affiliations, or beliefs of the student or parents, and (8) income, except when the information is required by law and will be used to determine the student's eligibility to participate in a special program or to receive financial assistance under such a program.
+Consent Required Before Student Participation in a Federally Funded Survey, Analysis, or Evaluation

+Your child will not be required to participate without parental consent in any survey, analysis, or evaluation--funded in whole or in part by the Department of Education--that concerns (1) political affiliations or beliefs of the student or the student's parent (2) mental or psychological problems of the student or student's family, (3) sexual behavior or attitudes, (4) illegal, antisocial, self-incriminating, or demeaning behavior, (5) critical appraisals of individuals with whom the student has a close family relationship, (6) relationships privileged under law, such as relationships with lawyers, physicians, and ministers, (7) religious practices, affiliations, or beliefs of the student or parents, and (8) income, except when the information is required by law and will be used to determine the student's eligibility to participate in a special program or to receive financial assistance under such a program.
+You will be able to inspect the survey or other instrument and any instructional materials used in connection with such a survey, analysis, or evaluation.
+[For further information see Policy EF (LEGAL)]